This page might contain affiliate links, which will earn us a commission. As an Amazon Associate we earn from qualifying purchases.

-The nutritional profile of a wild hamster includes nuts, insects, roots, vegetables, and sometimes small lizards.
-While a high-quality commercial hamster pelleted feed will go some way in ensuring your pet gets all the nutrients it needs, diversification is a good idea.
+In the wild, hamsters eat nuts, insects, roots, vegetables, and sometimes small lizards.
+While high-quality commercial hamster food will go some way in ensuring your pet gets all the nutrients it needs, diversification is a good idea.

 Why are Hamsters Attracted to Sugary Food?

 Your hamster will no doubt love candy and other sugary treats that you give it.
 This makes most pet owners give them these treats so that they endear themselves to their pet rodents.

 Sugary foods are largely absent in a hamster’s natural habitat.
 As such, the furry rodent will be attracted to them primarily because they introduce new tastes to the diet.